spree-contrib/spree_product_zoom/README.md

 SpreeProductZoom
 ===================

-A Spree extension that allows product images to be enlarged using a lightbox.
+A Spree extension that adds lightbox zoom functionality for product images.
-The lighbox is powered by [fancyBox](http://fancyapps.com/fancybox/).
+The lightbox is powered by [fancyBox](http://fancyapps.com/fancybox/).

 Installation